dig-eg-gaz/analysis/19-analysis-Smith/index.md

 ---
 ### Introduction

-For my subtopic, I've decided to analyze wind speeds in relation to my group's general topic, the Heat of the sun.
-More specifically, I wanted to pick apart data, like from the Heat of the sun analysis, and get information that can be used to research upon relating to what I've analyzed for the Heat of the sun.
-I thought this was a good subtopic in that, maybe the two data sets (Wind speeds and the heat of the sun) will conform with one another, or maybe the data is inversely proportional to one in other.
+For my subtopic, I've decided to analyze wind speeds in relation to my group's general topic, the heat of the sun.
+More specifically, I wanted to pick apart data, like from the heat of the sun analysis, and get information that can be used to research upon relating to what I've analyzed for the heat of the sun.
+I thought this was a good subtopic in that, maybe the two data sets (wind speeds and the heat of the sun) will conform with one another, or maybe the data is inversely proportional to one in other.
 With this, it can also question the validity in acquiring this data, through XPath queries.
 For this, I thought that it would be neat to find a proper credible source that analyzes wind speeds for Alexandria in some arbitrary year, and see if the data trends are the somewhat the same as shown in mine.

 ### XPath Query

-For my XPath Query, like my general topic, I needed something that yielded results that will tangentially represent what we've researched in our Heat of the sun analysis.
+For my XPath Query, like my general topic, I needed something that yielded results that will tangentially represent what we've researched in our heat of the sun analysis.
 XPath Query: `//table//cell[matches(.,'force of anemometer', 'i')]/following-sibling::cell[1]/number()`.
 This query allowed the search engine to find a table and a cell within the table that has the phrase 'force of anemometer' without case sensitivity and from that pick apart the measure from the Anemometer force cell and yield only the numerical value.
 The results yielded 215 items, however, I only needed to use the results in my [May 1905-April 1906] timeframe.

 ### Data Visualization